spacelover1/myThesis/README.md

 # My Masters Thesis

-## Title: Encrypted Network Traffic Classification
+## Title: Encrypted Network Traffic Classification using Deep Learning Methods

 Using **cross-entropy on network traffic** is the novelty of my work.